SirPepe/ornament/Readme.md

     context: ClassAccessorDecoratorContext<T, Value>,
     isContentAttribute: boolean,
   ) => Value;
-  // Turns content attribute values into IDL attribute values.
+  // Turns content attribute values into DOM property values.
 Must never throw
   // exceptions, and instead always just deal with its input.
 Must not cause any
   // observable side effects.
 May return NO_VALUE in case the content attribute
   // can't be parsed, in which case the @attr() decorator must not change the
-  // IDL attribute value
+  // property value
   parse: (this: T, value: string | null) => Value | typeof NO_VALUE;
   // Decides if setter inputs, which may be of absolutely any type, should be
   // accepted or rejected.
 Should throw for invalid values, just like setters on